luisabellan/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are those in which we storage the data in tables and SQL or Structure Query Language is the language we use to communicate with our tables in order to do any changes on them (create tables, columns and rows or to change the data in them (update), create, delete or read (CRUD operations) ).

 - [ ] Why do tables need a `primary key`?

+This way they can be referenced avoiding many pitfalls.
+A primary key is not nullable and unique by definition which comes in handy for later referencing with other tables and data and to assure persistance.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+An intermediary table that holds unique ids of both tables that we can use to connect them together

 ## Minimum Viable Product